Skadabr/WhiteOctoberPagerfantaBundle/README.md

         );
     }

-That's would also be good to set these options to true:
+You can set the parameter to show 404 exception when requested page is not valid.
+It is set to "false" by defauly to provide BC (before it was 500).

     // app/config/config.yml
     white_october_pagerfanta: